 Your Dual Eligible Report identifies dual eligible patients at your pharmacy that have a potential win-win opportunity to enroll in a new plan that's better for the patient and the pharmacy.
 Dual eligible patients have special enrollments periods so you can benefit from helping these patients all year round.

-Dual eligible patients can only change their plan outside of Open Enrollment once every 3 months from January through September.
+Dual eligible patients can only change their plan outside of Open Enrollment once every quarter from January through September.

 Dual eligible patients have fixed copays, so as long as the plan is a benchmark plan, costs for the patient are quite similar across the board.
 This means there's a lot of flexibility in helping them find a plan that:

 - saves the patient money or costs the same but is beneficial in other ways (i.e. higher CMS star rating, all drugs covered on the formulary)

 Working with these patients outside of Open Enrollment allows you to take effective action when your pharmacy experiences underwater claims.
 If, in the middle of the year, you notice significant losses with Plan X, you can use your Dual Eligible report to identify patients on Plan X that potentially have a better plan option to enroll in.

 On the left, go to Opportunities and click Dual Eligible in the Worklist dropdown box:

 Remember, these are your potential win-win Dual Eligible opportunities, not a comprehensive list of your dual eligible patients.

 - Depending on the number of opportunities that need to be reviewed, consider filtering by Total Rx Billings or searching by plan BIN to further segment the list and focus on your high-value patients.